 All applicants must be conducting clinical and translational research.
-Clinical research is defined as patient-oriented research, that is, research conducted with human subjects or on material of human origin such as tissues, specimens and cognitive phenomena, for which an investigator or colleague directly interacts with human subjects.
+Clinical research is defined as patient-oriented research: research conducted with human subjects or on material of human origin (e.g., tissues, specimens, cognitive phenomena) for which an investigator or colleague directly interacts with human subjects.

 Applicants must have an established relationship with a senior faculty member prior to beginning the MSCI program.
-Applicants should look for mentors that match their research interests.
-They should contact each mentor they are interested in working with directly, stating their interest in the mentor's research and the applicant's desire to work with them.
+Applicants should look for mentors who match their research interests.
+They should contact each mentor they are interested in working with directly, stating their interest in the mentor's research and their desire to work with the mentor.
 Suggested mentors can be found on our website.
 If applicants are having problems finding a mentor, they should contact us.

 The Graduate Certificate in Clinical Investigation (CI) is a 16-credit certificate program for young investigators committed to pursuing academic careers in clinical research.